 - Pain receptors are present throughout the fetus’ entire body by no later than 16 weeks after fertilization, and nerves link these receptors to the brain’s thalamus and subcortical plate by no later than 20 weeks.

-- Scientifically proven that by 20 week fetuses react to painful stimuli by jerking, recoiling and flinching.
+- Scientifically proven that by 20 weeks, babies react to painful stimuli by jerking, recoiling, and flinching.